Nullim/Nullim/README.md

 </a>
 </div>

-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning TailwindCSS and Typescript

 - 💼 I'm currently open to offers of employment

-- 💡 I'm currently working on new projects
+- 💡 I'm currently working on a personal project (ask me about it!).

 - 📫 You can contact me at : denisgusevoficial@gmail.com